FireChickenProductivity/MouseControlChicken/README.md

 options (hide or close or off): Hides the options dialogue.

-page next: Displays the next page of options if one is available.
+page next: Displays the next page if options if one is available.

-page last: Displays the previous page of options if one is available.
+page last: Displays the previous page.

 choose (option number): Chooses the option with the specified number.

 ### Dictation Input Commands
 Dictation input is available for some dialogues.

-choose (option): Sets the dictation and put to the dictated option.
+choose (option): Sets the dictation input to the dictated option.
 Depending upon the specific dialogue, the option could be arbitrary dictation or limited.

 accept: Accepts the dictation input and closes the dialogue.